maxsupermanhd/WebChunk/README.md

 It is mainly targeted at multiplayer anarchy servers because of "hacking" being a bold word that fits literally every game modification.

-Designed to accept chunks from multiple players at once, provide very fast deserialization and storage and mapping information.
+Designed to accept chunks from multiple players at once, provide very fast deserialization, storage and mapping information.

+Join [discord server](https://discord.com/invite/DFsMKWJJPN) for more info!

 ## Features